 Importantly, Hasselbalch highlighted that a remote inspection will enable FDA to have larger review teams involved compared to in-person inspections.
 Companies could “expect to see more expertise” present in these remote inspections than a traditional physical site visit.

 How to Begin Preparing for Possible Remote FDA Inspections

 While the industry awaits the FDA’s forthcoming guidance on its remote inspection plan, quality and compliance teams can begin proactively taking steps to prepare accordingly.

-Here are just a few suggested tips based on our experience conducting remote second and third-party audits:
+Here are just a few suggested tips based on our experience conducting remote audits.